Though hilariously and tragically absurd today, these vintage cigarette ads helped keep the tobacco industry booming just a few decades ago.

 That era began its decline on January 11, 1964, when the U.S. Surgeon General released its historic report linking smoking with cancer (something that had already been done in scientific journals for decades beforehand, which is another story entirely).
 Soon after, on June 24, 1964, the Federal Trade Commission ruled that cigarette packages must contain health warnings.

-It wasn't long before the golden age of tobacco advertising -- in which manufacturers could get away with saying most anything they wanted about cigarettes' alleged health benefits -- ended.
+It wasn't long before the golden age of tobacco advertising -- in which manufacturers could get away with saying almost anything they wanted about cigarettes' alleged health benefits -- ended.